ida-arbeitszeit/arbeitszeitapp/docs/development_guide.rst

    The sender address used when sending out mail.

+.. py:data:: MAIL_ADMIN

+   The email address of the app administrator.
+Users may use this email address to contact the administrator.

 .. py:data:: SECRET_KEY

    A password used for protecting agains Cross-site request forgery